nakul-3205/streamify/README.md

 I have tired and build a small youtube clone , the project isnt ready yet.
 Tech Stack - Node js, Express js, Mongo DB, Cloudinary, Jwt

-❌❌❌CODE MIGHT HAVE ERRORS AS ITS STILL UNDER DEVELOPMENT❌❌❌